Cook4986/SAEF_OCR/README.md

 ### Prior work
 ### Newspaper Navigator
 The SAEF OCR workflow documented here takes multiple queues from Ben Lee's ["Newspaper Navigator"](https://github.com/LibraryOfCongress/newspaper-navigator) project.
 Working with more than 16 million pages of digitized American newspapers, Lee, and his colleagues at the Library of Congress (where he developed this project as _Innovator in Residence_), Lee deployed machine learning to effectively identify the content of illustrations, photographs, maps, and more.
-The project is notable both for its streamlined end user interface, whereby
+The project is notable both for its streamlined end user interface, whereby users can "train my AI" and manually curate new sub-sets of images from the collection and initiate a cross-collection similarity search using [pre-trained image classification models](https://github.com/facebookresearch/detectron2/blob/main/INSTALL.md).

+Where the SAEF OCR project differs from Newspaper Navigator is in 1) the lack of ground truth data and 2) the use of 3rd party, "big tech" vendor solutions for generating transcriptions of handwritten documents.
+As Lee (et al. 2020) suggest, In this way, it's useful to think about the transcriptions derived through this SAEF OCR workflow as more akin to the ["Pre-Packaged"] datasets

 ## The Code
 ### Inputs